 - To Close a Pocketknife

 - Hold the handle in your left hand with your fingers safely on the sides.
 Push against the back of the blade with the heel of the right hand and swing the handle up to meet the blade.
 Let the knife snap shut.
-It’s sometimes easier for the boys to use their fingers instead of the heel of the hand.
+It’s sometimes easier for the Scouts to use their fingers instead of the heel of the hand.

 - To Pass a Pocketknife